salihozkara/MD/Database-tables.md

 ### DocsDocuments

-The table is used to retrieve document information in case the document is not accessible, and to update the record of the document if it is accessible.
+This table is used to retrieve the document if it's not found in the cache.
+When the documentation content retrieved from the database, it is also being updated.

 ---